 The two preliminary project alternatives are Alternative 3 and Alternative 4, both of which include different combinations of Corrective Actions (i.e., wildlife crossing structure "types") in each of the four Priority Zones (Zone 1, 2, 2a, and 3) that were mapped as part of Task1 to encompass areas of significant wildlife road mortality hotspots.
-Four primary Corrective Actions were identified in Tasks 1 and 2 that comprise the make-up of recommended wildlife crossing structure types: Type 4 purpose-built crossing structures, Type 5 micro-passages, Type 6 elevated road segments, and modified cattle grates.
+Four primary Corrective Actions were identified in Tasks 1 and 2 that comprise the make-up of recommended wildlife crossing structure types: Type 4 purpose-built crossing structures, Type 5 micropassages, Type 6 elevated road segments, and modified cattle grates.
 The same Corrective Actions (and conceptual placement) were recommended in Zones 1 and 2 for Alternative 3 and Alternative 4.
 However, two different Corrective Action recommendations were proposed in Zones 2a and 3 for Alternative 3 and Alternative 4.
 The differences in Zone 2a were proposed primarily to account for uncertainties in traffic pattern changes associated with the future development of the former Beatty Trust property parking lot.
-The differences in Zone 3, or approximately half of Zone 3.
-In order of importance, the recommended order of priority for implementing the project in phases is as follows: Zone 1, Zone 3, Zone 2, and Zone 2a.
+The differences in Zone 3 were proposed to provide two different options that involve elevated road segment throughout most of Zone 3, or approximately half of Zone 3.
+In order of importance, the recommended order of priority for implementing the project in phases is as follows: Zone 1, Zone 2, and Zone 2a.